History of San Diego: Tourism industry

-Not long after the Panama-California Exposition in Balboa Park, John D. Spreckels opened the Belmont Park amusement park in 1925.
-San Diego's tourism offerings beyond beaches and Balboa Park began to develop a tourism industry supporting animal theme parks.
-The first aquatic theme park franchise, SeaWorld, began in San Diego when SeaWorld San Diego was completed in 1964.
-The San Diego Zoo opened the San Diego Zoo Safari Park as the San Diego Wild Animal Park in 1972.
+Not long after the Panama-California Exposition in Balboa Park, John D. Spreckels developed and opened Belmont Park amusement park (originally the Mission Beach Amusement Center) on July 4,1925.
+San Diego's tourism offerings beyond beaches and Balboa Park expanded in the postwar decades with major animal theme parks.
+The SeaWorld chain opened Sea World San Diego in 1964.
+The San Diego zoo opened the San Diego Zoo Safari Park (originally the San Diego Wild Animal Park) in 1972.

 Historical buildings reflecting the city's Spanish and Mexican heritage, such as Old Town San Diego State Historic Park and Mission San Diego de Alcalá were designated as historical landmarks by local and federal agencies in the 1970s.
 San Diego also received the decommissioned USS Midway, as a museum ship which opened as the USS Midway Museum in 2004.

 The region also welcomed Legoland California in Carlsbad in 1999, the first Legoland park outside of Europe.
 Cedar Fair opened a Knott's Soak City park in Chula Vista in 1997, which was sold to SeaWorld Parks & Entertainment and rebranded as Aquatica San Diego in 2013.
 The water park was rebranded for a third time as Sesame Place in 2022, themed on the Sesame Street children's television series.